Frequently Asked Questions

 DOES ACUPUNCTURE HURT?

 Acupuncture is virtually painless.
 For those nonetheless afraid of needles, services are also provided using different modalities that mimic the effects created with acupuncture.
-Techniques used will be the same as those used in pediatric care.
-Please click here to learn more about them.
+Techniques used will be the same as those used in pediatric care as listed on the Services page.

 WHAT DOES ACUPUNCTURE TREAT?